rocky-linux/documentation/docs/books/admin_guide/06-users.md

 ## General

-Each user is a member of at least one group: **this is their main group**.
+Each user must have a group, which is called the user's **primary group**.

 Several users can be part of the same group.

-Users can belong to other groups.
-These users are *invited* to these **secondary groups**.
+A group other than the primary group is called the user's **supplementary groups**.

 !!!
 Note

-    Each user has a primary group and can be invited into one or more secondary groups.
+    Each user has a primary group and can be invited into one or more supplementary groups.

 Groups and users are managed by their unique numerical identifiers `GID` and `UID`.